top of page

 I promote personal and social growth through inclusive community belonging.

-I have an interdisciplinary background in disability studies, clinical psychology and theology, and held leadership and consulting roles in inclusive shared life communities.
+I have an interdisciplinary background in clinical psychology, theology, and disability studies, and held leadership and consulting roles in inclusive shared life communities.

 Here you can find more about my academic, community, clinical, and research experience, and the vision that animates my work.